Factsheet about Ebola and Marburg virus diseases

 The Cuevavirus genus of the Filoviridae family contains the Lloviu cuevavirus, another filovirus detected in European bats [2,3].
-Recently, two new bat filovirus species were proposed within the Filoviridae family: the Bombali virus, species Bombali ebolavirus (BOMV) found in little free-tailed bats (Chaerephon pumilus) and in Angola free-tailed bats (Mops condylurus) in Bombali District, Sierra Leone and the Měnglà virus, species Mengla dianlovirus (MLAV) identified in liver tissue of a bat (genus Rousettus) from Mengla County, Yunnan Province, China .
+Recently, two new bat filovirus species were proposed within the Filoviridae family: the Bombali virus, species Bombali ebolavirus (BOMV) found in little free-tailed bats (Chaerephon pumilus) and in Angola free-tailed bats (Mops condylurus) in Bombali District, Sierra Leone , and the Měnglà virus, species Mengla dianlovirus (MLAV) identified in liver tissue of a bat (genus Rousettus) from Mengla County, Yunnan Province, China .
 To date, these viruses are not known to be pathogenic for humans.
-Further genera of the Filoviridae family (Striavirus genus and Thamnovirus genus) contain filoviruses detected in fishes [6,7].
+Further genera of the Filoviridae family (Striavirus genus and Thamnovirus genus) contain filoviruses detected in fish [6,7].

 Clinical features and sequelae